Bio

 The result was the infamous EDM album Iconoclastic in 2019, a high-octane set of eight subversive tracks that a fan compared to seeing The Clash live in 1977.
 The title track was a modernized English version of Avanti Ragazzi di Buda, and Pasokification was praised by a marxist as a “damn good song” in a mail conversation, and a nationalist wrote he used to play it on max volume in his car.

 The album was our loudest and proudest blasphemy ever.
-It was heard across the Atlantic where we found a growing audience.
-Our first fan club manager was banned from social media for misbehaving but our second — an avid poster of L&J-related cute animal memes — lasted until we skipped most social media altogether in 2024.
+It was heard across the Atlantic where we found a growing audience in a loosely organized fan club called the WTFers.
+Our first fan club manager was banned from social media for misbehavin’, but our second — an avid poster of L&J-related cute animal memes — lasted until we skipped most social media altogether in 2024.

-No hard feelings, but it was pearl fishing for swine, and we decided that the dementia ward could produce their own music henceforth.
-We made music for a far older mindset than anything the online right could possibly comprehend — the mythical realm of ulfheðnar and völur, in pursuit of excellence.
+But, it was getting boring to make protest-inspired music.
+We wanted to make music for a far older mindset — the mythical realm of ulfheðnar and völur, in pursuit of musical umami.
 After Iconoclastic followed two years of solitude with only two singles.

 The album had been our mightiest roar and also our last album from the defiant years 2017-2019, when we released Dissidentica, Patriot Child and Airing from Kolyma.
 We stood like T-Rex at the rim of the Mesozoic era, looking at the fire ball falling from the sky, with a tiny rodent at its huge feet.
 One had to die for the other to be born.